OmYadav007/ReportGenerator/README.md

 The Report generator Project has Support of csv, excel with logging and unit testing.

+Run the file ReportGeneratorApplication.java for running the project

-There are sample Input and Reference CSV for running the project.
+There are sample Input and Reference CSV for running the project

 The output csv can be found inside the output folder.

 Logs are created in Logs folder